Education

 OET Test vs IELTS

-The OET test is specifically designed for healthcare professionals, while IELTS is a general English exam.
-OET uses medical workplace scenarios, healthcare letters, and role-play speaking tasks, making it more practical for doctors and nurses seeking international registration.
+The OET test is designed specifically for healthcare professionals, while IELTS is a general English language exam.

 Conclusion